SolidifyDemo/find-repos-metadata/README.md

 ### `token`

 **Required** \
 The PAT of the user with access to organizations.
-Make sure to have *admin:enterprise, admin:org, repo, user, workflow* persmissions.
+Make sure to have *admin:enterprise, admin:org, repo, user, workflow* permissions.

 ### `visibility`